PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 ### Verbose Logging

-SITL fails silently when there is something wrong with the gazebo model.
+SITL fails silently when there is something wrong with the model.
 You can enable more verbose logging using `VERBOSE_SIM`, as shown:

 ```